 Cases of ACL Injuries in Female Sports

-In ski racing, a missed landing or a turn a fraction of a second too late can have a devastating effect.Sports fans are keenly aware of the potential loss of a star player due to season-ending injuries.
+In ski racing, a missed landing or a turn a fraction of a second too late can have a devastating effect.Sports fans are likely aware of the potential loss of a star player due to season-ending injuries.
 In team sports such as soccer, a twisting fall can often lead to knee injuries.
-All too commonly in female competition, an injury to the anterior cruciate ligament (ACL) occurs.
+All too often in women’s competitions, an injury to the anterior cruciate ligament (ACL) occurs.
 Similarly in ski racing, a missed landing or a turn a fraction of a second too late can have the same devastating effect.
-This was highlighted in Lindsey Vonn’s near catastrophic fall in 2012, a fall from which she has miraculously recovered from and has since returned to her finest form.
+This was highlighted in Lindsey Vonn’s near catastrophic fall in 2012, a fall from which she miraculously recovered from all the same.

 Causes of the Increased Prevalence of ACL Injuries in Women

 Female athletes are known to have a higher risk of injuring their anterior cruciate ligament, or ACL, while participating in competitive sports.
-The chance of ACL tear in female athletes has been found to be 2 to 10 times higher than in male counterparts.
-Variations in risk depend on the study population, including the particular sport.
+The chance of an ACL tear in female athletes has been found to be 2-to-10 times higher than in male counterparts.
+Variations in risk depend on the study population, including the sport in question.
 Numerous theories about why women tear their ACL more commonly than men have been proposed.
 The most recent research points to differences in the biomechanics (the way our bodies move) of male and female athletes.
 Other theories include anatomic and hormonal differences.
-The good news, as you will read, is that we have the ability to change the likelihood of ACL tears with training and there are now excellent minimally invasive treatments for repair.
+The good news, as you will read, is that we have the ability to change the likelihood of ACL tears with training.
+Plus, there are now excellent minimally invasive treatments for repair.
 That said, the reason why the rate of ACL tear is different between the sexes continues to be a subject of significant debate.